 Some candidates may find job interviews difficult due to a combination of excitement and nervousness which will often lead to undesirable interview stress.
 Unfortunately, they are unavoidable when pursuing that dream role, as most jobs, apprenticeships and internships will require an interview before you can proceed further.
 There are a number of things to consider and be aware of before approaching your next interview, as preparation is the key to a positive experience.

 Confidence plays a vital part in almost every thing we do, and can drastically affect situations based on the signals that are sent out.
 A lack of confidence can often appear as anxiety.
 While this is a perfectly normal thing to feel in high-pressure scenarios such as job interviews, it can hinder your chances of success.

 A study from the University of Guelph in Canada studied the way anxious people are received in job interviews.
-The results show that signs of anxiety can prevent otherwise eligible candidates from being hired, as it affects their ability to convey a sense warmth and confidence.
+The results show that signs of anxiety can prevent otherwise eligible candidates from being hired, as it affects their ability to convey a sense of warmth and confidence.